-Don’t wait until the last minute before reaching out to potential sitters.
+Don’t wait until the last minute before reaching out to potential housesitters.

-We recommend planning at least a month in advance to give yourself time to search and vet out them out based on their experience, reviews, and skill level.
+You should post your house sit listing as soon as you know you’re going away.
+This will give you time to search and vet them out based on their experience, reviews, and skill level.
+However

 Most of the best active house sitters will be booked in advance, so the sooner you start looking, the better.

 There are a wide variety of reputable house-sitting websites that allow you to find trusted house sitters.